nicrame/Linux-Scripts/MOTD-EL/README.md

 1. You use it at your own risk.
 Author is not responsible for any damage made with that script.
 2. Feel free to share and modify this as you like.

+Testes on: CentOS 8, RHEL 8
 Changelog:
+v 1.4 - 15.03.2021
+Add full file path for last command so it will work when sudo is used.
+Fix for correct EPEL repo installing on EL7.
 v 1.3 - 13.03.2021
 Add monthly stats of fail2ban script.
 Add docker containers list script.